HaaZheng/EGPDI/README.md

 ```python
 python3 data_io.py
 ```
 Secondly, run the script below to create node features(ESM2 embeddings and ProtTrans embeddings).
-The file can be found in scripts folder.
+The file can be found in feature folder.
 ```python
 python3 ESM2.py
 ```